 Tips for the BNP Paribas Real Estate graduate assessment centre

-About 35 candidates get through to the BNP Paribas Real Estate assessment day, which comprises of:
+About 35 candidates get through to the BNP Paribas Real Estate assessment day, which has previously comprised of:

 - a group exercise

 - a presentation

 Kim Brumley, resourcing manager (associate director) at BNP Paribas Real Estate, says: ‘Our assessment centres start off with a group exercise, which is a bit of fun, helps to break the ice and makes the graduates feel at ease.
 Then some graduates will have a competency-based interview first while others start preparing for their individual analysis exercise.
 The analysis exercise involves working through a case study of a company looking to relocate their business; the graduates have to review the data of two different sites and give advice on which location out of the two they would recommend and why.
 They then have to deliver their findings via a one-to-one presentation to an assessor.
 All graduates at the assessment centre complete all of the exercises and finish off by writing a business report of their recommendations from the earlier case study.’

 BNP Paribas Real Estate scores candidates from one to four on each exercise and takes into account the performance at interview.
 ‘We don’t expect you to be strong on all of the exercises, hence why we assess all competencies more than once,’ says Kim.
 The moral?
 Don’t think too much about what the assessors are looking for – focus on doing your best.
 And remember that you are being assessed on your skills, not against other candidates.

 What should graduates do in the group exercise?

 ‘The group exercise and presentation are useful to us because they give an insight into thought processes and analytical skills, as well as how they get on with different people,’ says Kim.
 Don’t get too hung up on getting the ‘correct’ answer.
 As Kim says, ‘Sometimes there isn’t a right answer and the assessors are looking more at how you think and work as part of a team.’